Sophiek9h/travels-tours/README.md

 Travels & Tours is a web application for booking travel packages.
 Users can search for packages based on dream locations and price range, book a package, and view their reservation details in a modal.
 This project uses React and React Bootstrap for the frontend.

--Table of Contents-
-Features
-Installation
-Usage
-Components
-Local Storage
-Features
-Search for travel packages by location and price range Book a travel package through a form
-View reservation details in a modal
-Cancel reservation functionality
-Responsive design

 -Installation-

 To get started with this project, follow these steps: